mitcshi/mitcshi.github.io/_pages/publications.md

 * When trees outperform graphs: Representation choice for supply chain link prediction (with X. Su, R. Luo, and Q. Geng), 2026, revise and resubmit

-* Leveraging LLM-based semantic analysis of patent texts: An application to technological link discovery and financial markets (with R. Luo, S. Zhao, and Q. Geng), 2025, revise and resubmit, (the original version was circulated under the title <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5249018" target="_blank">"Technological momentum in China: Large language model meets simple classifications"</a>)
+* Leveraging LLM-based semantic analysis of patent texts: An application to technological link discovery and financial markets (with R. Luo, S. Zhao, and Q. Geng), 2025, revise and resubmit, (the original version was circulated under the title "Technological momentum in China: Large language model meets simple classifications" [<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5249018" target="_blank">link</a>])

-* Overreaction and underreaction: Building a behavioral four-factor model for China<br>(with X. Lian and Y. Liu), 2025, (the original version was written in 2021 and circulated under the title <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3928587" target="_blank">"A composite four-factor model in China"</a>)
+* Overreaction and underreaction: Building a behavioral four-factor model for China<br>(with X. Lian and Y. Liu), 2025, (the original version was written in 2021 and circulated under the title "A composite four-factor model in China" [<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3928587" target="_blank">link</a>])

 Permanent Working Papers
 ------